Body Fat Percentage: The Complete Guide to Understanding Your Body Composition

 - Get a baseline: Measure your current body fat percentage

-- Set realistic goals: Aim for 0.5-1% reduction per month
+- Set realistic goals: Aim for gradual, steady change rather than a quick fix

 - Focus on nutrition: Protein, vegetables, controlled portions